-The ground floors of both the Pitt Rivers Museum and the Museum of Natural History are open.
-At this time, the Upper Galleries of both museums are closed.
+All floors of the Pitt Rivers Museum and the Museum of Natural History are now open.

 Can we buy refreshments?

-The cafe in the Upper Gallery of the Museum of Natural History is now closed but the Horsebox Cafe will be open on the Museum Lawn, serving hot drinks and homemade cakes for visitors to eat outside.
+The Horsebox Cafe will be open on the Museum Lawn, serving hot drinks and homemade cakes for visitors to eat outside.

 There are no spaces in the Museum to eat or drink and we ask that visitors do not consume any food or drink other than water inside the museums.